 Spring pond indexes and breeding duck surveys indicate good reproduction.

 The spring pond index for the prairie pothole region of North America (Kansas to central Saskatchewan) and breeding duck surveys indicate an above average reproduction year for most duck species.
 Ponds are housing above average numbers and good production has been noted from most of the primary breeding range.
-Duck numbers are slightly lower than 2009, but they are still 21 percent above the long-term average.

 Wood ducks, the second most important duck to Ohio hunters and the state’s number one breeding duck, appear to have had a fair production year.
 Late summer dry conditions may concentrate birds, but a variety of hunting locations should be available for Ohio hunters.

 Canada geese are the most harvested waterfowl in Ohio and can be found in good numbers everywhere.
 Locally raised giant Canada geese had the fourth highest population estimate this spring and all indications are there was fair to good production across Ohio.
 Migrant interior populations (Southern James Bay and Mississippi Valley) of Canada geese have also had good production.
 With proper weather, the hunting outlook is good to very good.

 With good habitat conditions, Ohio hunters will enjoy a liberal 60-day hunting season once again this year.
 Pintail showed a large increase in population which will permit a full season.
 Scaup showed a slight increase in population which will allow a two-bird bag for the whole season.
 The canvasback population showed a large increase which will allow an open season in 2009.